-the income tax (hereinafter referred to as "Singapore tax");
+the income tax

+(hereinafter referred to as "Singapore tax");

-- (b) in Israel:
+(b) in Korea:

-- (i) the income tax (including capital gains tax and company tax);
+(i) the income tax;

-- (ii) the security levy;
+- (ii) the corporation tax; and - (iii) the inhabitant tax;

-(hereinafter referred to as "Israeli tax").
+(hereinafter referred to as "Korean tax").

-3. This Convention shall also apply to any other taxes of a substantially similar character which are subsequently imposed in addition to, or in place of, the existing taxes.
+2. This Convention shall also apply to any other taxes of a substantially similar character which are subsequently imposed in addition to, or in place of, the existing taxes.

-4. If by reason of changes made in the taxation law of either Contracting State, it seems desirable to amend any article of this Convention without affecting the general principles thereof the necessary amendments may be made by mutual consent by means of an exchange of diplomatic notes or in any other manner in accordance with their constitutional procedures.
+3. If, by reason of changes made in the taxation law of either Contracting State, it seems desirable to amend any article of this Convention without affecting the general principles thereof, the necessary amendments may be made by mutual consent by means of an exchange of diplomatic notes or in any other manner in accordance with their constitutional procedures.
+The competent authorities of the Contracting States shall notify each other of any significant changes which have been made in their respective taxation laws.